-- You must enter the credentials that give NetBackup access to the vCenter server. - See "Adding NetBackup credentials for VMware" on page 45. - Make sure that the Post events to vCenter option is enabled in the policy.
-See "VMware - Advanced Attributes dialog" on page 67. - You must set the correct role privileges in vCenter, as explained in this topic.
+- You must enter the credentials that give NetBackup access to the vCenter server. - See "Adding NetBackup credentials for VMware" on page 47. - Make sure that the Post events to vCenter option is enabled in the policy.
+See "VMware - Advanced Attributes dialog" on page 70. - You must set the correct vCenter role privileges.
+Use the vSphere Web Client to make sure that the following Global privileges are set in vCenter: Manage custom attributes and Set custom attribute. - For assistance setting privileges, refer to the appropriate VMware vSphere Documentation Center.